MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available/build-and-publish-your-environment.md

     ![A screenshot of the Mesh Uploader widened so the user can see the thumbnail options better.](../../media/make-your-environment-available/045-thumbnail-path-change.png)

-1. Click the **Add provisional thumbnails** button.
+1. Click the **Add guidance thumbnails** button.
 A **Success** dialog appears telling you that thumbnails were generated successfully.

     ![A screenshot of the Mesh Uploader widened so the user can see the thumbnail options better.](../../media/make-your-environment-available/046-thumbnail-success-dialog.png)